Inner Child Therapy with Rowenna

 - Death, suicide or attempted in the family

-- Parents with mild to moderate mental health struggles (especially if untreated and prolonged) such as generalised anxiety, depression, OCD etc.
+- Parents with mild to moderate mental health struggles

-- Over-protective, overbearing/controlling or over-esteeming parent/s
+- Over-protective, overbearing or over-esteeming parent/s

-- Criticising, emotionally rejecting, harsh or scapegoating parents
+- Criticising, emotionally rejecting, harsh parents

 - Using the child to manipulate other family members or organisations